 * Cooley Law: you can check out any time you like, but you can never leave.
 A former student’s suit over the school’s alleged attempt to keep him from transferring was dismissed this week.
 [National Law Journal]

-Shortly after we wrote about her, we heard from Tammy C. Hsu.
-She sent us a defense and explanation of her blog’s origins, which we will now share….
+Shortly after writing about a blog entitled Confessions of an (Aspiring) Yalie, its author, Tammy Hsu, reached out to Above the Law with a defense and explanation of her blog’s origins, which we will now share….

 Law student Tammy Hsu, a first-year student at Wake Forest University School of Law, seeks to harness public exposure for her own benefit.
 Hsu writes a blog built around her goal of transferring into Yale Law School.
 Sounds like a great idea, right?
 Not when the internet isn’t on your side….